kotarac/node-migrate/README.md

 Options:

-   -c, --chdir <path>      change the working directory --state-file <path>     set path to state file (migrations/.migrate) --template-file <path>  set path to template file to use for new migrations
+   -c, --chdir <path>         change the working directory --state-file <path>        set path to state file (migrations/.migrate) --template-file <path>     set path to template file to use for new migrations --compiler <ext>:<module>  extension and module for creating / compiling files'

 Commands: